james-stevens/dnsflsk/README.md

 # Status

-The code works, but could do with a lot of additional work to make it more defensive.
+The code works, but I'll probably keep updating it, if I can think of anything else. or in response to feedback / bugs.